marbl/canu/documentation/source/tutorial.rst

 setting commonly used parameters, but overriding them for specific assemblies.

 By default, all needed top-level tasks are performed (-pacbio and -nanopore are assumed to be raw and untrimmed while -pacbio-hifi are assumed to be corrected and trimmed).
-It is possible to run exactly one task by specifying your read characteristics.
+It is possible to run exactly one task by specifying your read characteristics and a step name.
 These options can be useful if you want to correct reads once and try many different assemblies.
 We do exactly that in the :ref:`quickstart`.
 Additionally, suppling pre-corrected reads with -pacbio -corrected or -nanopore -corrected will run only the trimming and assembling stages.
 Specifying reads as -corrected -untrimmed will run only the assembly step.